mo-shimada/opensourcecobol4j/doc/cobj-api_SpringBoot.md

     * "spring-boot-starter-web" is a dependency that has been added by default in the previous steps.
     * The provider included in "spring-boot-starter-web" conflicts with the provider included in libocbj.jar, so it needs to be excluded with `exclude group`.
 * For Maven
-  Add the following dependency to pom.xml.
+  Add the following dependency to `pom.xml`.
     ```
     <dependency>
         	<groupId>libcobj</groupId>